 Overall, it’s hard to say that there is a clear winner, as everyone’s needs are different when it comes to selecting a phone plan.
 There are plenty of other telcos around that also offer prepaid and postpaid plans – so while we’ve provided you with a snapshot of how Telstra and Woolworths compare, you should still have a look and compare plans from other providers, to ensure you’re signing up for a plan that is right for your needs.

 - Price: If you’re looking for a cheaper phone plan with reasonable data inclusions, Woolworths Mobile does have the edge over Telstra, with plans starting at $25 and going up to $45.
 The $50 price point is where Telstra introduces its first postpaid and phone plan offer, and the most expensive postpaid plan is at $115 per month.

-- Data: It depends on what your data needs are: if you’re happy with a data inclusion under the 20GB mark, Woolworths has more affordable plans with this inclusion, and overall, Woolies offers reasonable data for your money.
+- Data: It depends on what your data needs are: if you’re happy with a data inclusion at the 20GB mark, Woolworths has more affordable plans with this inclusion, and overall, Woolies offers reasonable data for your money.
 If you want the big chunks of data so you can stream HD videos to your heart’s content, Telstra has much more data on offer — up to 180GB per month.
 Not only that, but Telstra has no excess data charges on postpaid plans, so you can keep using your data at the capped speed of 1.5Mbps.

 - Phones: Telstra does have the bigger range, but Woolworths Mobile still has some of the most popular devices around from Samsung and OPPO.
 Woolies also stocks some of the more affordable devices on the market, while Telstra has many of the premium devices, including iPhones, as well as 5G-compatible phones (and the network to use them with).